ucloud/terraform-provider-ucloud/website/docs/r/instance.html.markdown

 * `remark` - (Optional) The remarks of instance.
 (Default: `""`).
 * `security_group` - (Optional) The ID of the associated security group.
 * `subnet_id` - (Optional) The ID of subnet.
-* `tag` - (Optional) A mapping of tags to assign to VPC, which contains at most 63 characters and only support Chinese, English, numbers, '-', '_', and '.'.
+* `tag` - (Optional) A tag assigned to instance, which contains at most 63 characters and only support Chinese, English, numbers, '-', '_', and '.'.
 If it is not filled in or a empty string is filled in, then default tag will be assigned.
 (Default: `Default`).
 * `vpc_id` - (Optional) The ID of VPC linked to the instance.

 ## Attributes Reference